yazgazan/github_auto_pull/README.md

 To configure your github repository, you need to add this service address to the webhooks in the github settings (settings > webhooks & Serices > Add webhook).
 Be sure to leave the "Content type" field to application/json, the "Secret" field empty and the "Just the push event" checked.

+## Todo

+- add support for the Secret
+- add support for ssh remotes